SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/add-product-to-price-list.md

 # Add product to a price list

-Once you’ve added your price list to SuperOffice Quote, you want to populate it with your products, so your salespeople can use them when they create a new sales proposal.
+Once you've added your price list to SuperOffice Quote, you want to populate it with your products, so your salespeople can use them when they create a new sales proposal.

 Once your products and the product information are added, your salespeople can use the same price details and follow the discount guidelines you have set up.